The-P-A-L/The-P-A-L/README.md

-Hello there 👋 <!---
+Hello there 👋

-I'm **The P.A.L.** (Alexandre, if you're not a fan of nicknames)<!--- French PowerPoint enjoyer, newbie photographer, cooker and video game maker.<!--- By the way, we *don't* eat frogs in France.
-Or at least I dont...<!---
+I'm **The P.A.L.** (Alexandre, if you're not a fan of nicknames)

+French PowerPoint enjoyer, newbie photographer, cooker and video game maker.

+By the way, we *don't* eat frogs in France.
+Or at least I don't...

 <!---
 The-P-A-L/The-P-A-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.